Eric N. King

 Eric was sensing a hunger from both audiences and musicians for more new pieces with an emphasis on melody.
 He decided to return to his first love of classical music, and began writing chamber works for various instruments.
 The resulting responses were highly positive from orchestra musicians and audiences, and new requests came quickly.

 Starting in 2016, members of the Twin Cities' top orchestras started to play world premieres of Eric's works.
 Then, in March of 2018, Eric presented the first concert consisting entirely of his original short classical compositions and arrangements, including eight world premieres.
+In November of 2019, Eric was given the honor of being a first American composer to receive an official premiere by Minnesota's first couple of classical music, Minnesota Orchestra Principal Conductor Osmo Vanska, and his wife, Minnesota Orchestra Concertmaster Erin Keefe.

 Today, Eric has a number of projects in the works, including concertos, symphonies, operas, and musicals.
 Some of his works may take years to complete, but every one of them will represent Eric’s best efforts to represent his greatest talent, namely writing memorable and hummable melodies.